Card Services calls have the general form:

 required features of a normal CIS, including an initial

-tuple and a final CISTPL_END
+CISTPL_DEVICE tuple and a final CISTPL_END tuple.
+Long

-) may be used: all target
+links (including CISTPL_LONGLINK_MFC) may be used: all target

 addresses are interpreted in the replacement CIS space.
 In general, a